HP ENVY 5055 Wireless All-in-One Photo Printer Review

 - Not very responsive touch input

-The HP ENVY 5055 is a wireless All-In-One printer that’s not costly, but its specifications are those of a more expensive printer.
+The HP ENVY 5055 is a wireless All-In-One printer that’s not costly, but its specifications are those of a more expensive printer that can even be used in a small business.
 It’s an inkjet printer, meaning it prints hard copies by spraying jets and ink droplets of ink onto the paper, something that gets in the way of print speeds.

 Even with slow print speeds, it manages to deliver quality prints that will leave most home users satisfied.
 Plus, it offers duplex printing which gives even more reason to buy this AIO printer for all your home printing needs.